JWSch4fer/interpreter/README.md

 ```

 ## Running Tests
 A comprehensive test suite is provided to validate the lexer, parser, evaluator, and AST implementation.
-To run all tests, use:

 ## Future Improvements
 - Unicode & UTF-8 Support: Currently, the lexer processes ASCII input.
 Consider switching from byte to rune for full UTF-8 support.